Jolles-workm8/HPC/README.md

 ## JIT

-Thecode for this exercise can be found in ./SVE.
+The code for this exercise can be found in ./SVE/mini_jit_base/
 1. Using "make" will compile the code and generate the executable mini_jit.
 Using "make test" will generate the unit test executable.
 If everything is working, the output of the tests should look like this:

 ===============================================================================
 All tests passed (10 assertions in 5 test cases)

 2. With "objdump -m aarch64 -b binary -D" it is possible to disassemble the the generated kernels.
 After disassembling the example loop will look like this: